 To help prevent major public and environmental accidents, some premises are required by law to produce emergency plans to mitigate on site accidents involving substances that the premises produce, use or store.
 The legislation is called the Control of Major Accident Hazards Regulations 2015 and the premises it relates to are known as COMAH sites.
-There are seven COMAH sites in South Yorkshire.
+There are seven upper tier COMAH sites in South Yorkshire.

-We are the local authority responsible for preparing, reviewing, testing and exercising external emergency plans for COMAH sites in South Yorkshire.
-These plans are designed to formulate a response and mitigate off-site impacts of a major accident.
+We are the local authority responsible for preparing, reviewing, testing and exercising external emergency plans for COMAH sites in South Yorkshire and we do this in co-operation with our multi-agency partners.
+These plans are designed to formulate a multi-agency response and mitigate off-site impacts of a major accident.